NuGet/docs.microsoft.com-nuget/docs/Tools/ps-ref-get-project.md

 # Displays information for the default project
 Get-Project

-# Displays information for MyProjectName
+# Displays information for a project in the solution
 Get-Project MyProjectName

     # Displays information for all projects in the solution